padogrid/geode-1-cluster-app-powerbi-perf_test_powerbi/README.md

 select * from /nw/customers c, /nw/orders o where c.customerId=o.customerId
 ```

 To join Geode/GemFire regions, the regions must be colocated.
 The `powerbi` cluster has been preconfigured to co-locate `/nw/customers` and `/nw/orders` regions using the generic partition resolver, `IdentityKeyPartitionResolver`, provided by `geode-addon`.
-To properly use `IdentityKeyPartitionResolver`, the entry key must be a composite string that contains the routing key separated by the default delimiter '.'.
+To properly use `IdentityKeyPartitionResolver`, the entry key must be a composite string that contains the routing key separated by the default delimiter '.' (period).
 For the `powerbi` cluster, the routing key is the second token of the entry key string.
 For example, the order entry key, `k0000000920.000000-0055` contains the customer ID, `000000-0055` as the routing key.

 **CURL:**